Ola4606/Stickers-Store/README.md

-The Privacy Policy for the sticker store app
+The Privacy Policy for The Stickers Store App I made avaliable on PlayStore